“The world looks to priests because it looks to Jesus.”

 Through the sacrament of Holy Orders, the seminarian is elevated to the ministerial priesthood of Jesus Christ.
 The man's soul is permanently changed, marked with the indelible seal of the sacrament.
 It’s a beautiful life, but certainly not one without challenge and sacrifice.
 The following gives a glimpse in the life of a catholic priest.

-So what is a priest?
+Who is a priest?

-A man of prayer:
+A Man of Prayer

 The priest is first and foremost a man of prayer.
 He prays for and with the people of the God.
 His life is centered on his discipline of prayer in the Mass, Liturgy of the Hours, personal meditation.
 The priest leads his entire community to holiness rooted in his deep personal relationship with Christ.
 The priest, through his life of prayer takes on the identity of alter Christus (another Christ), this is seen explicitly in his ministry of the sacraments of Reconciliation and the Holy Sacrifice of the Mass.

-Preacher of the Gospel:
+A Preacher of the Gospel